Aliases for APOA5 Gene

 GeneCards Summary for APOA5 Gene

 APOA5 (Apolipoprotein A-V) is a Protein Coding gene.
 Diseases associated with APOA5 include hypertriglyceridemia and hyperchylomicronemia, late-onset.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include phospholipid binding and heparin binding.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+GO annotations related to this gene include enzyme binding and heparin binding.

 UniProtKB/Swiss-Prot for APOA5 Gene